 4) HOW can you transport that purpose to different areas of life?

-The second idea comes from MMA-figher, Michael Chandler.
+The second idea comes from MMA-fighter, Michael Chandler.
 On the Joe Rogan Experience, he talks about how he got better at finding flow through thorough analysis.

 When you’ve felt a powerful flow experience, don’t let it go to waste.
 Analyse it.
 Discuss it with a coach, friend or colleague.
 Journal about it.
 Document it enough so you can later replicate the circumstances.
-Above questions are a good starting point.
+The above questions are a good starting point.

-Finally, Michael recommends to let go of the perfect result.
+Finally, Michael recommends letting go of the perfect result.
 It doesn’t exist.
 Instead, focus on trying to perfect every second of your process.

 Flow can be triggered by many things.
 They are popularly divided into the above categories but there are many more triggers.
 There’s still a lot of research to be done.
 Not a single trigger goes into more detail about flow state and music.
 Yet, on an empirical level, a repetitive playlist has been found to benefit your flow experience.
 Some people also find that darker rooms help them tap into flow, and as already mentioned, oxygen intake can be a flow booster too.

-In conclusion, this isn’t a definite list of flow state triggers.
-It’s a summary of the most-popular, most-documented flow triggers known to mankind in 2020.
+In conclusion, this isn’t a definitive list of flow state triggers.
+It’s a summary of the most popular, most-documented flow triggers known to mankind.
 And while it’s far from complete, it’s more information than you’ll ever need to get closer to finding this optimal state of performance regularly.

 How would you rate the information on this page?